Galib6/gin-gorm-api-starter/README.md

 ## Description

-A Clean Architecture starter template for projects using Gin (Golang) and PostgreSQL, with GORM as the ORM.
+An API starter template for projects based on Controller-Service-Repository (CSR) Pattern utilizing Gin (Golang) and PostgreSQL, with GORM as the ORM.

 ## Architecture